ccxt/ccxt/examples/README.md

 [How to Properly Download and Validate Cryptocurrency Data](https://medium.com/@dmitriy.kavyazin/how-to-properly-download-and-validate-cryptocurrency-data-fa90ac1c5f8b) – An article explaining how to properly obtain cryptocurrency price and volume data for use in trading and statistical modeling (with CCXT).

+[Step-By-Step Guide to Installing Python and CCXT Library](https://www.youtube.com/watch?v=bmKAtBfGk50) – A video tutorial on installing CCXT and Python on MS Windows.

 [ccxt 를 사용하여 가상화폐 데이터 다운로드하기](https://antilibrary.org/2174) – A Korean translation of the above article.

 [Getting started with CCXT Crypto Exchange Library and Python